-Expectations-Writing

-Formal writing activities should generally follow the most recent American Psychological Association (APA) style guide for written work.
+Expectations-Writing: Formal writing activities should follow the most recent American Psychological Association (APA) style guide for written work.
 Informal writing activities (in-class writing) can be written in a style of the students' discretion.
-If you do not own an APA style guide please purchase one or use the Purdue Online Writing Lab website https://owl.purdue.edu/owl/research and citation/apa style/apa style introduction.html There are some basic competencies that I expect from you.
+If you do not own an APA style guide, please purchase one or use the Purdue Online Writing Lab website

+There are some basic competencies that I expect from you.
 These are:

-- o Ability to proof read your discussion posts and papers before submitting - o Ability to cite references when making general and/or specific statements that are not entirely your own - Ability to communicate effectively when you do not understand the instruction or expectations about assignments
+- Ability to proofread your discussion posts and papers before submitting - Ability to cite references when making general and/or specific statements that are not entirely your own - Ability to communicate effectively when you do not understand the instruction or expectations about assignments